AIMS-Project/timeseries_in_R/episodes/site_and_terms.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What should you expect from this training?
+- What can you expect from this training?
 - What is a timeseries and why are they important?
 - Where are these data coming from?